Meramec Valley R-III School District offers many services to the community. Services include:

-For more information on specific programs, visit the link.
 We would be happy to assist you with any questions or concerns.
-Feel free to contact the director or contact us at 636-271-1400.
+Feel free to contact the program director or contact Central Office at 636-271-1400.

-The Meramec Valley R-III School Districts utilizes funds from Title I, Title II and Title IV to support the educational needs of the students.
-This funding is to serve as an intervention and provide support to economically deprived students who are at risk of performing below expected targets to allow them to achieve at high levels.
-Nonpublic schools and students are also eligible for services and must go through their nonpublic school to obtain services.
+The Meramec Valley R-III School Districts utilizes funds from Title I, Title II, and Title IV to support the educational needs of the students.
+This funding serves as an intervention and provides support to economically deprived and/or at-risk students to allow them to achieve at high levels.
+Nonpublic students are also eligible for services and must go through their nonpublic school to obtain services.

 Federal law requires that students be identified and connected with resources if they are deemed homeless.
-Students who lack fixed, regular or adequate housing may qualify for additional services.
-Complete the form linked above or contact your child’s school office for additional information.
+Students who lack fixed, regular, or adequate housing may qualify for additional services.
+Complete the form linked below or contact the school office for additional information.